Bethulah vs Almah

 The way of an eagle in the air; the way of a serpent upon a rock; the way of a ship in the midst of the sea; and the way of a man with a young woman (almah).
 (Pro 30:19 JPS)

 Here and in passages, such as Son 6:8, almah can hardly be rendered “virgin” in the immediate and plain context of the texts.
-Contrarily, to the plain meaning of the text, KJV has again rendered almah as “virgin”).
+Contrarily, to the plain meaning of the text, KJV has again rendered almah as “virgin”), but the correct translation is of JPS, as we read,

 There are threescore queens, and fourscore concubines, and maidens (almah) without number.
 (Son 6:8 JPS)